Leica Noctivid 10x42 review

 Apparent field of view is 112m according to Leica.

-Field curvature is slight but visible, the field curves away from the viewer.
+Field curvature is slight but visible, the field curves towards the viewer (that is, when the image center is in focus, at the edges closer objects than those in the center will be in focus).
 Like pincushion distortion, I consider field curvature to be a very good trait in a binocular.
 Due to field curvature, when focus is on the centre, one has to refocus slightly for getting the far edges of the field into perfect focus.
 But then, objects are quite sharp, much sharper than in the 7x42 Ultravid.
 This is an almost flat field binocular but without the major disadvantage of a true flat field with low distortion - that is, that everything looks like a poster on a wall instead of a threedimensional scene.

 Ease of view is exemplary for a glass with 4mm exit pupil and it is possible to roam around in the field quite a bit by eye movements, without blackouts.
 The first I attribute to the excellent control of residual aberrations.